ahcombs/bayesactR/README.md

 # blank_nodelist() creates an empty data frame with the correct column labels
 nodelist <- blank_nodelist()

 # add_actor() appends a line representing an actor to this data frame.
-If dictionaries, equations, or dict/eqn types or genders are not specified, they will revert to defaults.
+If dictionaries, equations, or dict/eqn stats or genders are not specified, they will revert to defaults.
 nodelist <- add_actor(nodelist, name = "Sally", dict = "germany2007", eqns = "germany2007", eqns_gender = "av")

 # To add another actor, use add_actor() again.
 Different parameter values can be specified for each actor.